The three basic publishing models.

 Think of your big-five publishing houses, Random House, Simon and Schuster, etc. Most traditional publishers require a formal submission from a literary agent who typically takes a percentage of your advance and sometimes also a cut of your royalties.
 Should a publisher choose to accept a manuscript, they acquire its rights (or ownership).
 At this point, they may or may not offer an advance payment to the author.
 Despite popular misconception, advances are typically only a few thousand dollars at most.
 While dreamy six-figure advances are not unheard of, they are extremely unlikely.
 In fact, it’s becoming more common for publishers to not offer advances at all, or to delay payment until a certain sales value has been reached.

 When it comes to royalty payments, less than 5% is typical.
-Many new authors’ jaws drop when they learn average book sales for any book––traditional, self, or hybrid––is only 250 copies.
+Many new authors’ jaws drop when they learn average book sales for any book––traditional, self, or hybrid––is 250 copies in the first year and roughly 3,000 throughout its lifetime.

 Lastly, in terms of editing and marketing, traditional publishers have full control.
 Some first-time authors may be surprised if their editor changes their book’s direction, but the publisher does “own” the book, after all.
 And while some publishers may ask for input for your cover, their word is final.
 While it’s not guaranteed your title will sit at the front of every Barnes and Noble in the country, it certainly could.
 (Keep in mind, publishers pay big money for those positions; popularity can be purchased!)